-- Are delicious and flavourful: A little spicy, a little sweet, filling and easy to eat.
+- Delicious and flavourful: A little spicy, a little sweet, filling and easy to eat.
 I like to shred and mix the the tender and moist chicken into the spiced rice and vegetable mixture so there is a little chicken (and everything else) in each bite.

-- Are quick and easy to prepare: Perfect for a weekday dinner or lazy weekend meal.
+- Quick and easy to prepare: Perfect for a weekday dinner or lazy weekend meal.

-- Can feed a small crowd or for meal prepping or leftovers: Overall, this is a great family and friends meal.
+- Great to serve a small crowd or for meal prepping or leftovers: Overall, this is a great family and friends meal.
 Set up a burrito bowl bar with all the toppings in different bowls or plates.
 Or use tortillas to make wraps.

-- Are adaptable: For example, make it as spicy or mild as you like, or add / switch out the type of canned beans used such as pinto or kidney beans.
+- Adaptable: For example, make it as spicy or mild as you like, or add / switch out the type of canned beans used such as pinto or kidney beans.

 I hope you try this recipe!
 If you make this recipe, please leave me a comment and rating below.
 Or you can tag me on any of my social media.
 I’m @yay_for_food on Instagram!